 George Beardsley 1885-1947

 Born on 14th May 1885 and baptised at St Lawrence’s Church, Shottle, on 7th June, George worked on his father’s farm after leaving school.
 On 24th January 1912, George married Clara Hall at St Peter’s Church, Belper.
 Clara was the daughter of an inn keeper, and by 1933, George was running the Nags Head pub in Belper, where he died on 27th June 1947.
 After her husband’s death, Clara continued to run the pub until her death on 25th January 1959.
-Both George and Clara were buried in Belper cemetery.
+Both George and Clara were buried in Belper Cemetery.

 George Beardsley 1917-1950

-The second child and first son of Isaac Lawrence and Alice Beardsley, George was born in Alderwasley in 1917.
+The second child and first son of Isaac Lawrence and Alice Beardsley, George was born at Alderwasley in 1917.
 After his father died in 1931, George managed Hill Top Farm at Openwoodgate, Belper, with his mother, where the family had moved to when he was a child.
 George died on 28th February 1950 aged 32.
 His funeral was held on the afternoon of Saturday 4th March at St Clement’s Church, Horsley, during which the hymns The strife is o’er and Abide with me were sung.
 He was interred in the family vault in Horsley Churchyard.

 Isaac Lawrence Beardsley 1890-1931

 Isaac, known as Lawrence, was the sixth child of Isaac and Anne Turner Hudson.
-He was born in Shottle towards the end of 1890, baptised at Christ Church, Belper, on 22nd February 1891, and worked on his father’s farm after leaving school.
+He was born at Shottle towards the end of 1890, baptised at Christ Church, Belper, on 22nd February 1891, and worked on his father’s farm after leaving school.
 Aged 14 in 1904, Lawrence attended the funeral of his brother William; in 1906 he was a witness to the marriage of his older sister Annie; and in 1912 he was a witness at the marriage of his older brother George.

 Lawrence married Alice Langton on 26th August 1915 at St Clement’s Church, Horsley, and together they had five children from 1916 to 1929, all of whom lived to be adults.